Tier 1 Supports

-This description of Primary Prevention in School-wide Positive Behavioral Interventions and Supports (PBIS) details the process and practices for those visitors who are first learning about this topic.
+This description of Tier 1 Support in Schoolwide Positive Behavioral Interventions and Supports (PBIS) details the process and practices for those visitors who are first learning about this topic.

 Core Principles of PBIS

 - We can effectively teach appropriate behavior to all children.
 All PBIS practices are founded on the assumption and belief that all children can exhibit appropriate behavior.
 As a result, it is our responsibility to identify the contextual setting events and environmental conditions that enable exhibition of appropriate behavior.
 We then must determine the means and systems to provide those resources.